hesammzn/mesothelioma-signature-analysis/CNV/Sigminer/README.md

 ### `Example_Input.txt`
-Example of a CNV classification table which can be used in running panConusig.
+Example of a CNV classification table which can be used for running panConusig.

 ---